Interdisciplinary Studies (IS)

 IS 099 Manoa International Exchange (V) Designed for students accepted for participation in an international exchange program while enrolled at UH Manoa.
 Repeatable unlimited times, credit for 12 credits only.
 CR/NC only.
 Pre: admittance to an international exchange program.

-IS 100 Marine Option Program Seminar (1) Statewide overview of ocean issues and organizations involved with marine activities, management, education, research, and business.
-Exploration of opportunities for internships, research projects, study and careers.
-Proposal writing, project implementation, and report preparation guidelines.
-Orientation to the Marine Option Program.
+IS 100 Marine Option Program Seminar (1) Overview of ocean issues and organizations involved with marine activities, management, education, research, and business.
+Exploration of internships, research, and career opportunities.
+Preparation of resumes, proposals, and professional presentations.
+Not a BIOL major elective.
 (Cross-listed as BIOL 104)

 IS 250 Personal Development for Effective Teams (3) Exploration and application of basic leadership theories and processes which foster personal and interpersonal development via cognitive experiential classroom methods and mentoring relationships with experienced peer leaders.
 (Cross-listed as ENGR 250)